 Grace School of Theology is accredited by the Commission on Accrediting of the Association of Theological Schools.
 [10 Summit Park Drive, Pittsburgh, PA 15275; Telephone 412-788-6510] The Commission granted accreditation on June 2, 2017 for a period of seven years.
-The following degree programs are approved by the Commission on Accrediting: Doctor of Ministry, Master of Theology, Master of Divinity, Master of Arts in Military Chaplaincy, Master of Arts (Biblical Studies), Master of Arts in Chaplaincy, and Master of Ministry.
+The following degree programs are approved by the Commission on Accrediting: Doctor of Ministry, Master of Theology, Master of Divinity, Master of Arts (Biblical Studies), and Master of Ministry.
 Complete information for the Commission on Accrediting of the Association of Theological Schools in the United States and Canada can be found at the ATS website: www.ats.edu.

 Program Level TRACS Accredited ATS Accredited

 Undergraduate Certificate in Black Church Studies

 Biblical Studies Certificate

 Diploma in Biblical Studies

 Associate of Arts in Biblical Studies

 Bachelor of Arts in Biblical Studies

 Graduate Master of Ministry Master of Ministry

 Master of Arts (Biblical Studies) Master of Arts (Biblical Studies)

 Master of Divinity Master of Divinity

 Master of Theology Master of Theology

-Doctorate Doctor of Ministry Doctor of Ministry
+Doctoral Doctor of Ministry Doctor of Ministry